 BA/MBA applicants should complete their application by March 1st of their junior year to receive maximum consideration for scholarship assistance.
 Application to the MBA segment of the BA/MBA program requires all of the following:

-- Email or letter from the CLA advisor or department chairperson stating the student has met requirements to complete the BA degree through the BA/MBA program, and listing all CLA courses to be completed during the senior year of study
+* Email from the CAS advisor or department chairperson stating the student has met requirements to complete the BA degree through the BA/MBA program, and listing all CAS courses to be completed during the senior year of study.

-- Official copy of GMAT or General GRE scores
+* Official copy of GMAT or General GRE score

-- Three essays (essays are presented and included in the application document)
+* Two essays (essays are included in the application document)

 Students admitted to the BA/MBA program begin MBA studies fall semester of their senior year.

-BA/MBA students may begin the MBA program with zero, one or two required CLA courses remaining to be completed during the first year of the MBA program.
-Students who complete one or two CLA courses during the first year of the MBA program (senior year), will postpone one or two first-year MBA courses to the fifth year of study.
+BA/MBA students may begin the MBA program with zero, one or two required CAS courses remaining to be completed during the first year of the MBA program.
+Students who complete one or two CAS courses during the first year of the MBA program (senior year), will postpone one or two first-year MBA courses to the fifth year of study.